SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ### Running SPDocKit Event Collection Service

-From the version 6.2., SPDocKit offers the new installation of __SPDocKit Insights Agent__.
+From the version 7.0, SPDocKit offers the new installation of __SPDocKit Insights Agent__.
 It is used for real-time collection and searching of the ULS logs from SharePoint 2010, SharePoint 2013, or SharePoint 2016.

-SPDocKit Event Collection Service can be installed on any server with Windows Server 2008 or better.
+SPDocKit Insights Agent can be installed on any server with Windows Server 2008 or better.
 It is recommended to install it on a server that is not a part of the SharePoint farm to minimize its impact on the farm.
 Please note that we advise you __not to install the SPDocKit Event Collection Service on a server running SharePoint 2010__, as __Microsoft .NET Framework 4.5__ is required.

 * Software